About David Shankbone

 I’ve driven motorcycles across Portugal and Cuba, camped in the Amazon, skydived over Italy, lost myself in Morocco and found myself in the Negev.
 I’ve moved 33 times amongst 3 countries (US, GB and ES), 6 states (NJ, GA, CO, TX, PA, NY) and 17 cities.
 These are the good old days.
 Happy endings don’t bore me.

-If you need to write me: davidshankbone x gmail x com
+If you need to contact me: davidshankbone x gmail x com